 Example: Let's check the demovpstest.com domain nameserver by a host command.

-You can also use the dig command to check the domain's nameserver.
+Check the nameservers of the domain using the dig command You can also utilize the dig command to check the domain's nameservers.

 Syntax: dig ns your-domain-name

-This command shows the information about the nameservers in detail.
+This command provides detailed information about the nameservers.

 Steps to check the current nameservers for any domain name from a Windows system: